t-mart/mousehole/README.md

 [Nginx Proxy Manager](https://nginxproxymanager.com/).

-However, the Web UI makes use of WebSockets, so you need to ensure that your reverse proxy is configured to support them.
+However, the Web UI makes use of WebSockets, so you need to ensure that your reverse proxy is configured to use them.

 ### Local